meredithbartel/IT1025/README.md

 gif- imagage with gradiants and photos.
 #### File Compression
 File compression is a way to organize A bunch of data and one directory that compresses it to save space.
 This is especially helpful when you want to send a compressed file so that it can download faster.
+The SVGGraphic.svg file was 10.4 kb and then after compressing it became 7.23 kb.
+Jpegs and zips would probably be similer in size because jpegs are already compressed.
 #### Artificial Intelligence

 ### Career Exploration